nasa/icarous/Modules/Core/EventManager/Requirements/design.md

 - Terminated handlers are dequeued.
 - Any handler may spawn other handlers (children).
 These children handlers are also added to the front of the queue of handlers and executed upon termination of the parent handler.

+## Usage

+- A trigger is a function that takes a state of type T and returns a boolean.
+The boolean is true when the event of interest is detected and false otherwise.
+The state variable captures all the data required by the computations performed by the trigger.
+- A handler is defining a child class derived from the EventHandler base class.
+Provide implementations for the Initialize, Execute and Terminate methods.
+- Add the trigger, the associated handler and priority level to the EventManager using the AddEventHandler method.